mantramatt/devcontainer-templates/README.md

 1. Open the `cosmwasm/` directory in Visual Studio Code.
 2. Reopen in the container when prompted.
 3. The `cosmwasm-check` tool will be installed automatically.

+### Go + Ignite

+1. Open the `go-ignite/` directory in Visual Studio Code.
+2. Reopen in the container when prompted.
+3. Run `go mod tidy` to install dependencies.

 ## Contributing